Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 Airbnb Listing: https://www.airbnb.com/rooms/17924711?guests=1&adults=1

--About the Airbnb: The apartment consists of 3 private rooms and 2 terraces in this vintage Mexico City home.
-We enjoyed the privacy and quiet of interior designer, Dirk-Jan Kinet’s trendy upstairs apartment.
+About the Airbnb: The apartment features three private rooms and two terraces in this vintage Mexico City home.
+We enjoyed the privacy and quiet of interior designer Dirk-Jan Kinet’s trendy upstairs apartment.
 The space was a true reminder of why we stay in Airbnb homes across the world.
-The unique design inspired us to begin transforming our home, and the hospitality was unmatched (sorry hotels).
-On our first day, Dirk’s partner, Jose Luis, gave us an informative 2-hour walking tour of the historic area with a sneak peek into the local life and bountiful suggestions.
+The unique design inspired us to begin transforming our home, and the hospitality was unmatched (sorry, hotels).
+On our first day, Dirk’s partner, Jose Luis, gave us an informative 2-hour walking tour of the historic area, offering a sneak peek into local life and bountiful suggestions.
 Of course, we couldn’t resist sipping the complimentary bottle of sparkling wine left in our new home later that night!
-Without a doubt, this Airbnb enhanced our experience in our first visit to Mexico City.
+Without a doubt, this Airbnb enhanced our experience on our first visit to Mexico City.

 Day 1: Arrival and the Centro Historico Neighborhood

 Since we arrived early afternoon, we didn’t book any tours.
-We started our journey with an espresso from Café Jekemir and a tour from our host around the Centro Historico neighborhood…the city center for government buildings, a public square, cathedrals, pyramid ruins, historic buildings, and hidden restaurants.
-After seeing the Mexican military remove the national flag in Zocalo Square at 6 pm, we ventured over to Azul Historico.
+We started our journey with an espresso at Café Jekemir and a tour from our host around the Centro Historico neighborhood — the city center, home to government buildings, a public square, cathedrals, pyramid ruins, historic buildings, and hidden restaurants.
+After seeing the Mexican military remove the national flag from Zocalo Square at 6 pm, we headed to Azul Historico.
 From the outside, the historic building gives very little insight into the gastronomic experience floating in the air inside.
 As we entered, it opened into a closed courtyard of dining tables among a forest of trees.
-This famed restaurant typically featured chefs from different regions of Mexico and, that night, we met the various tastes of Veracruz.
-After indulging in traditional cuisine that included tortilla soup, the shrimp and mackerel ceviche Rojo mixto, and the mouthwatering empipianadas rellenas de minilla dishes, we explored the city streets and found performers practicing traditional Aztec dances in an unassuming area.
+This famed restaurant typically featured chefs from different regions of Mexico, and that night, we met the various tastes of Veracruz.
+After indulging in traditional cuisine that included tortilla soup, the shrimp and mackerel ceviche Rojo mixto, and the mouthwatering empanadas rellenas de papa dishes, we explored the city streets and found performers practicing traditional Aztec dances in an unassuming area.
 Night one: Check!

 Centro Historico/Centro/Alameda Central Sites